redox-os/book/src/porting-applications.md

 ### GNU Autotools script

-Use this script if the program or library needs to be compiled with custom options
+Use this script if the application or library needs to be compiled with custom options

 - Configure with dynamic linking